The smell of burning in a home is a serious warning sign, especially when it comes from the electrical systems and wiring.

 These odors often indicate underlying problems that could escalate into significant safety risks.

-Canadian Wire Wizards provides licensed electrical services in Canada.
+Canadian Wire Wizards provides.
 It’s always better to get expert help in case of a burning smell from internal wiring and panels.

 Below are the top ten causes of electrical burning smells in residential spaces and how to address them effectively.